effect-handlers/effect-handlers-bench/benchmark_descriptions/006_nestedpipes.md

 This benchmark measure the effect of continuously changing handler contexts.
-This is a good benchmark to measure the performance of rapid cooperative switching between two differently known handlers.
+This is a good benchmark to measure the performance of rapid cooperative switching between many differently handlers.

 ## Reference